Laguna Madre (United States): Industry

 The ports of Port Isabel and Port Mansfield rely on the fishing and shrimping industries.
 In the 1960s, Port Isabel averaged a catch of 3600000 t of shrimp annually, which accounted for 65% of the entire production in Texas.
 In Port Mansfield, the fishing industry has greatly expanded with the opening of the Port Mansfield Channel, allowing a steady accumulation of red fish, brown shrimp, and flounder.
 Because of the bay's environmental protections, very few manufacturing plants have been constructed in the area.
 Following an environmental campaign, the Valero Energy Corporation constructed an oil and gas pipeline from Corpus Christi to the Rio Grande Valley to decrease the shipment of oil and gas along the Intracoastal Waterway, greatly diminishing the chance of a spill.
 Activists have likewise railed against a proposed wind turbine farm off Baffin Bay, due to the potential harm to the scenic shores and the bird populations.

 The tourism industry is also a mainstay for communities on the lagoon.
 Beach-goers must pass the Laguna Madre to reach the prime beaching destination at both North and South Padre Islands.
 Fishing has drawn tourists to Port Isabel, where the Texas International Fishing Tournament has been held since 1934.
 Visitors also flock to Bird Island off the western coast of Padre Island, for windsurfing, kayaking, and other water sports.
+The SpaceX launch site and company town of Starbase is located at the extreme south end on South Bay.